dhpark-ai/3d-printer-build-log-analyzer/README.md

 ## 🛠️ What This Project Does
 - Parses build log text files
-- Extracts key parameters (temperature, time, etc.)
+- Extracts key parameters (temperature, speed, etc.)
 - Ignores data after "At the end of the build job"
 - Generates plots automatically
 - Exports results as a PDF report